 To apply for this course, click apply now

-This brand new MA is offered by North East dance organisation Dance City in partnership with the University of Sunderland.
-The course is delivered by Dance City, based in Newcastle upon Tyne, and validated by the University of Sunderland.
+This MA is offered by North East dance organisation, Dance City, in partnership with the University of Sunderland.
+The course is based at the Dance City Sunderland studios, with visits throughout the year to Dance City Newcastle studios and theatre.

-The course is a practice-based qualification which offers new and recent dance graduates the opportunity to develop their dance practice and technique, learn and develop choreography and perform their work.
+The course lasts 38-weeks and is a practice-based qualification that offers new and recent dance graduates the opportunity to develop their dance practice and technique, learn and develop choreography, and perform in work by leading choreographers.

 All three modules on the MA Advanced Dance Performance take a longitudinal approach with assessment points throughout the year of study.
 Individual progress, personal development and future employability underpin the delivery and are at the heart of all teaching and learning.
 As the course prioritises physical and technical development, the modules in Advanced Dance Technique and Advanced Dance Performance are worth 70 credits each.